Difegue/LANraragi/README.md

 * Full Tag support with Namespaces: Add your own or import them from other sources using Plugins.

-* Store archives in either arbitary or dynamic Categories to sort your Library easily
+* Store archives in either arbitrary or dynamic Categories to sort your Library easily

 * Import metadata using Plugins automatically when archives are added to LANraragi.